skkestrel/koatl/docs/operators.md

 ## Try-expressions

-Try-expressions elegantly interface with the outside world without breaking the flow of a program with a try-catch block, instead returning exceptions as a regular value in the Result monad:
+Try-expressions elegantly interface with the outside world without breaking the flow of a program with a try-catch block, instead returning exceptions as a regular value wrapped in Result:

 ```koatl
 >>> try a